 Profile of a Perpetrator:

-Perpetrators of later in life abuse may be male, female, or gender non-conforming.
+Perpetrators of later in life abuse may be of any gender.
 There may be multiple perpetrators of later in life abuse.

 The following statistics is according to the findings from “Under the Radar: New York State Elder Abuse Prevalence Study” (2011) prepared by the New York City Department for the Aging, Weill Cornell Medical Center of Cornell University and Lifespan of Rochester, Inc.: The most common form of elder abuse, as self-reported by survivors, is financial abuse.
 The study also reported high incidences of psychological and physical abuse.
 76 out of every 1,000 senior New Yorkers are survivors of elder abuse in a one year period.
 9% of all New York City residents who are over age of 60 are survivors of elder abuse.
 An estimated 260,000 seniors statewide have been survivors of at least one form of elder abuse in the past year.